Pancham555/Doctor-game/README.md

 Open the GameFrame file to play.

-note:This game in compatible in PC only.
+Note:This game in compatible in PC only.

+Note:Please download all the files so as to work all of them properly.